fedehsq/vault-auth-plugin/README.md

             type: elasticsearch, hosts: ['http://localhost:9200']]
         ```

-7. Build and starts the web client over the bastion host
+8. Build and starts the web client over the bastion host
     ```
     $ bash sshwifty-run.sh
+    ```

+9. (Optional) Run elasticseach, kibana and logstash if you want to have a Log Management System
+    ```
+    $ elasticsearch
+    $ kibana
+    $ logstash
     ```